gavinytan/gavinytan.github.io/index.md

 I am currently pursuing a BA in Computer Science at Boston University.
 I became interested in CS due to my interest in video games.
 My most familiar languages are C, C#, Python, OCaml, and Java.
 In my freetime I enjoy playing for my school's Overwatch team and practicing martial arts.

 ## Projects
+Stack Interpreter
+-Built a custom stack interpreter using OCaml as the final project of a Concepts of Programming Languages course.
+Interpreter was designed to first take in a string and then parse the string for commands, execute the commands, and then return a list of outputs and an error code

 [Minecraft Plugins](https://github.com/gavin-y-tan/MinecraftPlugins)
 -Custom plugins (made with the Bukkit/Spigot package), for the game Minecraft, that each implement different custom game modes.